vinayakss007/bestcrm/PROJECT_OVERVIEW.md

 ## 5. Complete Implementation Roadmap

-This is the actionable "to-do list" for the development teams.
+This is the actionable "to-do list" for the development teams, moving from prototype to a fully functional application.

-### 5.1.
-Backend Roadmap
+### Phase 1: Backend API Implementation (Current Focus)
 1.  **Setup & Auth:**
     - [x] Initialize NestJS project and database schema for multi-tenancy.
     - [ ] Implement the user authentication module to issue JWTs containing `userId` and `organizationId`.